 Welcome to a sustainable logs only zone

-All the products you’ll find on FirewoodFund.co.uk have been sourced from British woodland.
+All the logs you’ll find on FirewoodFund.co.uk have been sourced from British woodland.

 We take pride in only selling sustainable log bags that are sourced from responsibly thinned woodland.
 That means using wood from trees unsuitable for the furniture industry which are removed to create more light and space for surrounding trees to grow and thrive.
 The species of wood that we typically source includes Ash, Beech and Oak.
 We do not target specific wood species for the purpose of sustainability.

 Every tree surgeon that sources our logs is licensed by the Forestry Commission.
 This website was created as a result of discovering that a majority of online firewood retailers sell imported logs or are not transparent about the origins of the logs they sell.
 Unlike many online retailers, our sustainable logs are all quality assured under the HETAS quality assurance scheme, this ensures: